ayushd1108/Consumer-Goods-Ad-Hoc_Insights/README.md

 - These visualizations are designed to provide a deeper understanding of the business insights.

 **Presentation**
-- Open the PowerPoint presentation file to view the summary of insights and recommendations.
+- Open the PowerPoint [presentation](https://github.com/ayushd1108/Consumer-Goods-Ad-Hoc_Insights/blob/main/Ad-Hoc-Analysis%20Presentation.pptx) ([Presentation PDF](https://github.com/ayushd1108/Consumer-Goods-Ad-Hoc_Insights/blob/main/Ad-Hoc%20Analysis%20PDF.pdf)) file to view the summary of insights and recommendations.
 - The presentation is structured to provide a comprehensive yet concise overview, targeting top-level management’s needs.

 ## Conclusion